mitcharoo/sec-your-devops/README.md

 - [ShiftLeft](https://www.shiftleft.io/): PaaS SAST and SCA tool offering scheduled and CI/CD initiated testing.
 - [AllStar](https://github.com/ossf/allstar): Github app to set and enforce repository security policies
 - [It-Depends](https://github.com/trailofbits/it-depends): A tool to automatically build a dependency graph and Software Bill of Materials (SBOM) for packages and arbitrary source code repositories.
+- [Trivy](https://github.com/aquasecurity/trivy): Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.
 - [ClusterFuzzLite](https://github.com/google/clusterfuzzlite): Simple continuous fuzzing that runs in CI.
 - [Scorecard](https://github.com/ossf/scorecard): Security health metrics for open source.
 - [jfrog-npm-tools](https://github.com/jfrog/jfrog-npm-tools): A collection of tools to help audit your NPM dependencies for suspicious packages or continuously monitor dependencies for future security events.